This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350 degrees.

 • In a large skillet, heat the olive oil over med-high heat until hot and beginning to ripple.
 Add the sausages to the pan and lightly brown on all sides.
-Transfer the skillet to the oven and roast the sausages for 15-20 minutes or until golden brown and crispy.
+(6–8 min total; deep golden).
+Transfer the skillet to the oven and roast the sausages for 10-15 minutes or until golden brown and crispy.
 Transfer the sausages to a platter and set aside.

 • Over med-high heat, add the onions to the skillet and cook until deeply golden brown and caramelized, approximately 15-20 minutes.
 Stir in the garlic and thyme cooking for 1 minutes.
 Deglaze the pan with the ale and scrap up the brown bits on the bottom of the pan using a wooden spoon.
 Stir in the mustard thoroughly and then sift the cornstarch over the mixture before stirring into the gravy so lumps do not form.
-Add the broth to the mixture and continue to cook until slightly thickened, approximately 10 minutes.
+Add the broth to the mixture and continue to cook until slightly thickened and can coat the back of a spoon, approximately 10 minutes.

 • Serve the sausages on the mashed potatoes and top with the gravy.
 Serve immediately.